Free volunteer hours log templates

 However, your exact volunteer opportunity might need additional, specific fields, like a supervisor’s signature, if the program is through a school or university.
 Explore our other templates and find one that meets your unique needs.

-In summary, our downloadable resource includes the following templates:
+Our downloadable resource includes the following templates:

-- Standard Volunteer Hours Log (Microsoft Word) – A blank volunteer hours log sheet for community organizations.
+• Standard Volunteer Hours Log (Microsoft Word) – A blank volunteer hours log sheet for community organizations.

-- Volunteer Hour Log for Any School (PDF) – A log for students to track their service learning or volunteer hours.
+• Volunteer Hour Log for Any School (PDF) – A log for students to track their service learning or volunteer hours.
 Wondering how to log volunteer hours for high school programs?
 This template works as a volunteer hour log for high school students!

-- Volunteer Hours Log for College Volunteer Programs (Microsoft Word) – This is a volunteer log sheet for colleges, universities, service learning, or student volunteer programs (with a signature column).
+• Volunteer Hours Log for College Volunteer Programs (Microsoft Word) – This is a volunteer log sheet for colleges, universities, service learning, or student volunteer programs (with a signature column).

-- Volunteer Hours Log Template (Excel Spreadsheet) – For tracking organization-wide volunteer data and program hours data in a spreadsheet.
+• Volunteer Hours Log Template (Excel Spreadsheet) – For tracking organization-wide volunteer data and program hours data in a spreadsheet.

-- Individual Volunteer Hour Log Template for Volunteer Programs (Excel Spreadsheet)– Use this Excel Spreadsheet for tracking accumulated volunteer hours over time, organized by volunteer name.
+• Individual Volunteer Hour Log Template for Volunteer Programs (Excel Spreadsheet) – Use this Excel Spreadsheet for tracking accumulated volunteer hours over time, organized by volunteer name.

 Your organization can log volunteer time to measure program impact, win grants, and demonstrate accountability.
 We hope you find these templates and best practices useful for tracking and reporting on your volunteers’ contributions to their communities.